neondatabase/website/content/docs/manage/overview.md

 ## Branches

 Data resides in a branch.
-Each Neon project has a primary branch called `main`.
+Each Neon project is created with a primary branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and roles.
 Tier limits define the number of branches you can create in a project and the amount of data per branch.
 For more information, see [Manage branches](/docs/manage/branches).

 ## Compute endpoint